PPA is headquartered at the historic Bishop Farmstead in Southampton, New Jersey.

 - Historic farmhouse built in 1753, where our main offices and the Visitors Center are located

-- Historic Louden barn built in 1932, renovated for meetings and office uses
+- Historic Louden barn built in 1932, renovated for meetings and catered events with Jeffrey A. Miller Catering.

 - The Huber Center, for meetings and presentations